pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 happen is that the pod is re-scheduled to some other node which has enough storage capacity.

+A new API for exposing storage capacity currently available via CSI drivers and a scheduler enhancement that uses this information will reduce the risk of that happening.

 ## Motivation

 ### Goals

+* Define an API for exposing information about storage that is flexible enough for a variety of use cases and that can be extended later on.

+* Expose capacity information at the semantic level that Kubernetes currently understands, i.e. in a way that Kubernetes can compare capacity against the requested size of volumes.
+This has to work for local storage, network-attached storage and for drivers where the capacity depends on parameters in the storage class.

-The goal of this KEP is to increase the chance of choosing a node for which volume creation will succeed by tracking the currently available capacity available through a CSI driver and using that information during pod scheduling.
+* Increase the chance of choosing a node for which volume creation will succeed by tracking the currently available capacity available through a CSI driver and using that information during pod scheduling.

-Although the issue is more common with storage that is local to a node (LVM, PMEM), it may also occur for storage providers that have capacity limits for other topology segments (rack, data center, region, etc.).
-Capacity tracking is meant to be generic enough to support all of these cases.

-Inline volumes currently do not have a standardized way of specify the size; this KEP will introduce such a field and ensure that capacity tracking also works for drivers which only support ephemeral inline volumes.

-For persistent volumes, capacity will be tracked per storage class, so additional parameters in a storage class are taken into account.
-This is important because those parameters might have a significant impact on how much space a new volume actually needs in the underlying storage system (for example, an LVM volume with mirroring needs more space than a LVM volume that is striped).
-For ephemeral volumes there is no storage class, so tracking is only done per node and provisioner.

 ### Non-Goals

-Only CSI drivers will be supported.
+* Only CSI drivers will be supported.

-The Kubernetes scheduler could try to anticipate the effect of creating multiple volumes concurrently.
-But this depends on knowledge about internal driver details that Kubernetes doesn’t have, so pending volume operations are simply ignored when making scheduling decisions.
+* No attempts will be made to model how capacity will be affected by pending volume operations.
+This would depend on internal driver details that Kubernetes doesn’t have.

-Because of that and also for other reasons (capacity changed via operations outside of Kubernetes, like creating or deleting volumes, or expanding the storage), it is expected that pod scheduling may still end up with a node from time to time where volume creation then fails.
+* Because of that and also for other reasons (capacity changed via operations outside of Kubernetes, like creating or deleting volumes, or expanding the storage), it is expected that pod scheduling may still end up with a node from time to time where volume creation then fails.
 Rolling back in this case is complicated and outside of the scope of this KEP.
 For example, a pod might use two persistent volumes, of which one was created and the other not, and then it wouldn’t be obvious whether the existing volume can or should be deleted.

-For persistent volumes that get created independently of a pod nothing
-changes: it’s still the responsibility of the CSI driver to decide how to create the volume and then communicate back through topology information where pods using that volume need to run.
+* For persistent volumes that get created independently of a pod nothing changes: it’s still the responsibility of the CSI driver to decide how to create the volume and then communicate back through topology information where pods using that volume need to run.
+  However, a CSI driver may use the capacity information exposed through the proposed API to make its choice.

-Inline volumes could be extended to reference a storage class, which then could be used to handle more complex situations (like the LVM mirror vs. striped case) also for inline volumes.
+* Inline volumes could be extended to reference a storage class, which then could be used to handle more complex situations (like the LVM mirror vs. striped case) also for inline volumes.
 But this is outside the scope of this KEP.

 ## Proposal